Norman Irish: Protestant Ascendancy

-Changing religion, or rather conforming to the State Church, was always an option for any of the King of Ireland's subjects, and an open avenue to inclusion in the officially recognised "body politic", and, indeed, many Old English such as Edmund Burke were newly-conforming Anglicans who retained a certain sympathy and understanding for the difficult position of Roman Catholics, as Burke did in his parliamentary career.
+Changing religion and conforming to the state church was always an option for any of the King of Ireland's subjects, and an open avenue to inclusion in the officially recognised "body politic", and, indeed, many Old English such as Edmund Burke were newly-conforming Anglicans who retained a certain sympathy and understanding for the difficult position of Roman Catholics, as Burke did in his parliamentary career.
 Others in the gentry such as the Viscounts Dillon and the Lords Dunsany belonged to Old English families who had originally undergone a religious conversion from Rome to Canterbury to save their lands and titles.
-Some members of the Old English who had thus gained membership in the Irish Ascendancy even became adherents of the cause of Irish independence.
+Some members of the Old English who had thus gained membership in the Protestant Ascendancy even became adherents of the cause of Irish independence.
 Whereas the Old English FitzGerald Dukes of Leinster held the premier title in the Irish House of Lords when it was abolished in 1800, a scion of that Ascendancy family, the Irish nationalist Lord Edward Fitzgerald, was a brother of the second duke.

 Norman surnames in Ireland

-The following is a list of Hiberno-Norman surnames, many of them unique to Ireland.
-For example, the prefix "Fitz", meaning "son of", in surnames like FitzGerald appears most frequently in Hiberno-Norman surnames (cf. modern French fils de with the same meaning).
-However, a few names with the prefix "Fitz-" sound Norman but are actually of native Gaelic origin; Fitzpatrick was the surname Brian Mac Giolla Phádraig had to take as part of his submission to Henry VIII in 1537, and FitzDermot was Mac Gilla Mo-Cholmóc of the Uí Dúnchada sept of the Uí Dúnlainge based at Lyons Hill, County Dublin).
+The following is a list of Hiberno-Norman surnames, many of them unique to Ireland, and those of Anglo-Irish noble families.

+For example, the prefix Fitz meaning "son of", in surnames like FitzGerald appears most frequently in Hiberno-Norman surnames (cf. modern French "fils de" with the same meaning).
+However, a few names with the prefix "Fitz-" sound Norman but are actually of native Gaelic origin; Diarmait mac Máel na mBó of the Lyons Uí Dúnchada sept became known as FitzDermot, and FitzPatrick was the surname assumed by Brian Mac Giolla Phádraig under Henry VIII in 1537.